evilcyber.com

 If It Makes Them Happy?

 However, we may have to draw a line when voluntarily cutting out certain food groups causes deficiencies.
-Saying no to gluten, for example, can mean you not only cut the gluten, but your sources of fiber and B vitamins as well.
-And if a person indeed suffers from orthorexia, then the obsession with food is just the symptom of a far deeper problem that left untreated can end in self-destruction.
+Saying no to gluten, for example, can not only cut the gluten, but your sources of fiber and B vitamins as well.
+If a person indeed suffers from orthorexia, then the obsession with food is just the symptom of a far deeper problem that left untreated can end in self-destruction.

 By all means, if you believe you suffer from food allergies, get them tested.
 But if you self-diagnosed yourself and the changes you made to your eating style cause you problems, it may pay to also look deeper.